MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

  In the first overload, a [COleDateTime Class](../../atl-mfc-shared/reference/coledatetime-class.md) object that will receive the system time information.
 In the second overload, a [CTime](../../atl-mfc-shared/reference/ctime-class.md) object that will receive the system time information.

  [out] *pTimeDest*
  A pointer to the [SYSTEMTIME](http://msdn.microsoft.com/library/windows/desktop/ms724950) structure to receive the system time information.
-Must not be `NULL`.
+Must not be NULL.

 ### Return Value
  In the first overload, nonzero if the time is successfully written to the [COleDateTime Class](../../atl-mfc-shared/reference/coledatetime-class.md) object; otherwise 0.
-In the second and third overloads, the return value is a `DWORD` that is equal to the dwFlag member that was set in the [NMDATETIMECHANGE](http://msdn.microsoft.com/library/windows/desktop/bb761730) structure.
+In the second and third overloads, the return value is a DWORD that is equal to the dwFlag member that was set in the [NMDATETIMECHANGE](http://msdn.microsoft.com/library/windows/desktop/bb761730) structure.

 ### Remarks
  The method sets the [NMDATETIMECHANGE](http://msdn.microsoft.com/library/windows/desktop/bb761730) structure member dwFlags to indicate whether the date and time picker is set to a date and time.
 If the value equals GDT_NONE, the control is set to `no date` status, and uses the DTS_SHOWNONE style.
 If the value returned equals GDT_VALID, the system time is successfully stored in the destination location.